material-components/material-components-ios/components/Tabs/README.md

 ## Overview

-When a user taps a tab, the content should change to match the selected subject in the tabs.
-This is similar to a UITabBarViewController's behavior.
-But unlike a UITabBarViewController, tabs does not provide an interface for switching the views or view controllers.
-There is no array of view controllers like UITabBarViewController's array of view controllers.
+When a user taps a tab, the content changes to match the selected subject in the tabs.

-Rather, the tabs report to their delegate when there is a tab selection.
-The delegate can then handle the changing of views.
+We provide this functionality through MDCTabBar which communicates via a delegate as well as MDCTabBarViewController which provides a view containment model similar to UITabViewController.

 Tabs can also show a badge (usually a number) like UITabBar.